machinelearningZH/ai-search_staatsarchiv/README.md

 ## Findings

-- **Hybrid search significantly improves search results compared to traditional lexical search.** , especially for complex or fuzzy queries and large corpora spanning over two centuries.
+- **Hybrid search significantly improves search results compared to traditional lexical search**, especially for complex or fuzzy queries and large corpora spanning over two centuries.
 - The embedding models we tested (and the one we use in the app) are astonishingly agnostic to the historical language used in the documents.
-Based on our observations, these models can capture the semantic meaning of very old texts too.
+Based on our observations, these models can capture the semantic meaning of very old texts as well.
 - [Weaviate](https://weaviate.io/) has proven to be a reliable and efficient tool for semantic search.
 It is easy to use and integrates well with Python.
 - The app is inexpensive to run and maintain.
 It can be deployed on a local machine or a virtual machine with moderate resources.
-At the moment we use a VM with 8 CPUs and 32 GB RAM.
+At the moment, we use a VM with 8 CPUs and 32 GB RAM.

 ## Project Team

 **Rebekka Plüss** (Staatsarchiv) and **Patrick Arnecke** (Statistisches Amt, Team Data).
-A big thanks goes to **Sarah Murer** and **Dominik Frefel** too.
+A big thanks goes to **Sarah Murer** and **Dominik Frefel** as well.

 ## Feedback and Contributing

 We welcome your feedback.
 Please share your thoughts and let us know how you use the app in your institution.
-You can [email us](staatsarchivzh@ji.zh.ch) or contribute by opening an issue or a pull request.
+You can [email us](mailto:staatsarchivzh@ji.zh.ch) or contribute by opening an issue or a pull request.

 Please note that we use [Ruff](https://docs.astral.sh/ruff/) for linting and code formatting with default settings.